Quick answer

 "What if I want to share my photo with a serious match?"

-"Is this just a tech limitation?
-Can't you just add photos later?"
+"Is photos-optional just a tech limitation?
+Why not make photos central?"

 It's a deliberate design choice, not a tech limitation.
-Adding photos would be technically trivial.
-We've explicitly decided not to.
-The no-photo design is a feature, not a missing feature.
+We could make photos the headline tomorrow.
+We've explicitly decided not to — photos stay optional, off by default, and member-controlled, so the deen leads.
+That's a feature, not a missing one.

 "What about photos for verification (proof of identity)?"

-"Does no-photo make Zawji slower than other apps?"
+"Does putting deen before photos make Zawji slower than other apps?"

 Yes, slightly.
 Members report taking longer to decide whether to match because there's less to react to immediately.
 That's a feature: slower decisions tend to be better-considered decisions.

-"What if my potential match also wants no photos?"
+"What if my potential match also prefers to keep photos off?"

 Then you're well-aligned with each other and with Zawji's philosophy.
 This is exactly the user we built for.